tcarrel/Final_Project/README.md

 A 3D graphics engine that can be used as a component of a larger game engine.
 Primary features/goals:
 * Be operating system agnostic.
 Will be initially programmed on Linux, but should only require minor changes to make it compile and run on Windows.
+(And, OS-X as well, although I have no way of testing this.
 * Use the most modern variant of OpenGL available today.
 (OpenGL 4.5)  If time permits and everthing else is working, I will add in compatability for earlier versions of the <abbr title="Application Program Interface">API</abbr>, and, by